-Park Jin-Young's net worth: The success story of the JYP entertainment founder
+Park Jin-young's net worth: The success story of the JYP Entertainment founder

 Park Jin Young stays in a lavish home in Achiul

 Located in the east of Seoul, Guri city’s Achiul town is known for its serenity and peaceful surroundings devoid of tall buildings.
 A small token of Park Jin-young’s net worth was spent on the luxurious house that he owns here.
-Estimated to be worth USD 450,000, it has a gym and a basketball court adjacent to it.
+Estimated to be worth USD 450,000 (INR 3 crore approx.), it has a gym and a basketball court adjacent to it.

 In a recent Instagram post, the Korean pop artist shared an image of the stunning wooden exterior with apricot trees in full bloom.
 However, not much is known about other details of the house, as Park likes to keep his private life out of the spotlight.